uclaml/SPIN/README.md

 - [Citation](#Citation)
 - [Acknowledgement](#Acknowledgement)

+🔍 __Note__: <span style="color:red;">With our provided data, you can directly jump to [Step 2: Fine-tuning](#step-2-fine-tuning) without doing data generation on your own.
+You may also start from any iteration to reproduce our results using our open-sourced model checkpoints.</span>

 ## 🌀 About SPIN
 **SPIN** utilizes a self-play mechanism, allowing an LLM to improve itself by playing against its previous iterations, without needing additional human-annotated preference data than the SFT dataset itself.
 More specifically, the LLM generates its own training data from its previous iterations, refining its policy by discerning these self-generated responses from the original SFT data.
 <p align="center">